The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Introduction

-This is a restatement of the bound inferred in~\cite[p.5363]{BalkanovaChatzakosCherubiniFrolenkovLaaksonen2019} with the different process of proof, and we obtain $\delta = 11/7$ if the mean-Lindel\"{o}f hypothesis holds.
-This reasoning was already provided by Koyama~\cite[Theorem 1.1]{Koyama2001}; Theorem~\ref{second-moment} therefore includes a new proof of his bound as well.
-For more interesting discussions, see Remarks~\ref{Chatzakos-Cherubini-Laaksonen},~\ref{7/5-weak-evidence} and Theorem~\ref{freedom}. \begin{remark} It might be engaging to observe second moment bounds by means of subconvex exponents $\theta$ and $\eta$ along with the \textit{full range} of $\Delta$.
-In broad strokes, one may get as a lucid corollary the second moment from pointwise bounds.
-As affairs now stand, we only know bounds with a certain restriction on $\Delta$ as in~\eqref{main-smooth-explicit-formula}.
-We relegate this moot issue to our future work. \end{remark} Nonetheless, the above exponent $\delta = 13/8$ can further be superseded by the following even stronger pointwise bound: \begin{theorem} Let $\Gamma = \PSL_{2}(\mathcal{O})$.
-Suppose that the subconvex bound~\eqref{subconvexity-for-Dirichlet-L-functions} holds for some fixed $A > 0$ and a real number $\theta \geqslant 0$.
-For $X \gg 1$, we have
+This is a restatement of the bound in~\cite[p.5363]{BalkanovaChatzakosCherubiniFrolenkovLaaksonen2019} with a different proof and we obtain~$\delta = 11/7$ conditionally on the mean-Lindel\"{o}f hypothesis.
+Theorem~\ref{second-moment} therefore involves a refinement of the work of Koyama~\cite{Koyama2001} as well.
+For more discussions, we refer the reader to~\S\ref{sums-of-Kloosterman-sums}. \begin{remark} It would be interesting to delve into second moment bounds in terms of subconvex exponents $\eta$ and $\theta$ in the full range of $\Delta$.
+At the moment, we only know bounds with a~certain restriction on $\Delta$ as in~\eqref{main-smooth-explicit-formula}.
+We relegate this moot issue to future work. \end{remark}

+The following pointwise bounds surpass the aforementioned exponent $\delta = 37/23$. \begin{theorem} Keep the notation as above.
+For any $\epsilon > 0$, we have that